 Notes

-• Store whole ginger root in a zip top bag and grate peel and all with a Microplane zester.
+3. Fresh ginger hack!
+Freeze whole ginger root in a zip top bag and grate it peel and all with a Microplane zester.

-• Store this black rice salad recipe in an air tight container for up to 3 days.
-Reheat in the microwave just until warm with a drizzle of additional dressing.
+4. Store black rice salad in an air tight container for up to 3 days.
+Reheat gently and drizzle over a bit more dressing to serve.

 Nutrition